Architectural Photographer – The Ultimate Guide

 Texture overlay is a technique where you add a textured layer to enhance depth, create visual interest, or evoke a specific mood.
 Textures can be applied to specific areas or the entire image, adding a layer of complexity and richness.
 Experiment with different textures, such as concrete, grunge, or fabric, and use blending modes and opacity adjustments in editing software to achieve the desired effect.

 Pro Tip!
-You edited (cloned/stamped) a section and now it clearly shows a lack of texture? just add noise (menu-filter-noise-add noise) and this will create the real noise texture for a smooth look. (yes, every image has some noise in it as a part of the texture)
+If you edited (cloned/stamped) a section and now it clearly shows a lack of texture, just add noise (menu-filter-noise-add noise) and this will create the real noise texture for a smooth look.
+(Yes, every image has some noise in it as a part of the texture.)

 Creative Filters and Presets